 Thematically curated galleries highlight objects that refer to nature, the body, history, and material.
 Artists represented by large-scale works include Nancy Bowen, Nicole Chesney, Tony Cragg, Alessandro Diaz de Santillana, Ann Gardner, Katherine Gray, Jun Kaneko, Marian Karel, Marta Klonowska, Karen LaMonte, Silvia Levenson, Stanislav Libenský and Jaroslava Brychtová, Beth Lipman, Liza Lou, Flora Mace and Joey Kirkpatrick, Ivan Mareš, Josiah McElheny, Klaus Moje, Debora Moore, Stacey Neff, Javier Pérez, Susan Plum, Anne and Patrick Poirier, Michael Rogers, Michael Scheiner, Lino Tagliapietra, Ann Wolff, and Cerith Wyn Evans.

 The Contemporary Design Gallery is devoted to international design from the past 25 years and features a range of functional glass vessels, furniture, lighting, and design art.
-Highlights include the Etruscan Chair by Danny Lane (1992), Coffee Pot (2011) by Studio Job and Triscosta Cabinet (2013) by Christophe Côme, as well as lighting that is both design and art by Tejo Remy and René Veenhuizen, Maria Grazia Rosin, and Dan Dailey.
+Highlights include The Walker; for how to honor the price of compassion-- how not to die of lies (2017) by Vanessa Garman and Coffee Pot (2011) by Studio Job, as well as lighting that is both design and art by Tejo Remy and René Veenhuizen, Maria Grazia Rosin, and Dan Dailey.

-The Porch, the display area around the themed galleries which overlooks the Museum’s one-acre green, displays a selection of large-scale artworks, including Soma (2008) by Richard Whiteley and Circular Object One (2003), by Daniel Clayman, which reference light, and The White Necklace (2007), a strand of gigantic beads by Jean-Michel Othoniel.
+The Porch, the display area around the themed galleries which overlooks the Museum’s one-acre green, displays a selection of large-scale artworks.
 From the Porch, access the galleries at several points, or rest and connect with the outdoors through the 150 foot-long window that opens onto the Museum’s green and view of one of the original buildings of the Corning Incorporated complex that was built in 1951 and designed by New York architects Harrison & Abramovitz.

 Special Projects Gallery

 The Contemporary Art & Design gallery space also features a Special Projects Gallery dedicated to temporary projects including large-scale installations.
-VFZ 1 by Larry Bell is currently on view through, January 3, 2021.
+VFZ 1 by Larry Bell is currently on view through 2021.